Syeerus/cbrscraper/README.md

 # Cape Breton Radio Scraper #

 This project is used for scraping music radio stations that are broadcasting around Cape Breton, Nova Scotia.
+The main script is meant to be run as a Cron job and will insure not to insert duplicate playlist entries on multiple runs.

 ## Requirements ##
-+ Python 3.6+
++ Python 3.5.3+

 ## Usage ##
 *setup.py*